willsytsma1/comm-418/finalproject.md

 The Department of Homeland Security's press office could not be reached in time for publication.

+In a Feb.
+13 post, DHS wrote that a Salvadoran had a conviction for possessing "sexual performance by a child" under 16 years old in Suffolk County, New York.
+But the latest update to the New York Courts case search system shows that the man pled not guilty to the charge and has yet to face trial.

+In a Feb.
+16 post, DHS wrote that a Mexican man had been convicted for sex assault in South Salt Lake City, Utah.
+[Publication] could only find a record of his arrest.

 The Department has levied allegations against public figures, too.
 [CARDI B]